 Team members with permission to recover accounts can gain access to your Private vault and all the items saved there.
-To do this, they would recover your account, request access to your email address, and use the recovery link to create a new Secret Key and account password.
+To do this, they would recover your account, request access to your email address from the IT team, and use the recovery link to create a new Secret Key and account password.

 Where to store personal items

 You can use an individual or family account to store personal passwords and other items in 1Password.
 These accounts are separate from your work account and none of the items in them are available to your employer.
 Learn more about how to use multiple accounts and move your items between them.